-DATA PRESENTATION, ANALYSIS AND INTERPRETATION
+DATA PRESENTATION ANALYSIS AND INTERPRETATION OF DATA

 In this chapter, the researcher analyzed the findings of the study.
 The findings were presented in tables which showed category, frequency and percentages from the tally of each response.
 They were also presented in graphs, and a few were translated in tables.
+They all reflected responses from teachers.